XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Sorts the entries in [DirectoryNode ledger objects](directorynode.html) and fixes a bug that occasionally caused pages of owner directories not to be deleted when they should have been.

-**Warning:** Older versions of `rippled` that do not know about this amendment may crash when they encounter a DirectoryNode sorted by the new rules.
+**Warning:** Older versions of `rippled` that do not know about this amendment may crash when they find a DirectoryNode sorted by the new rules.
 To avoid this problem, [upgrade](install-rippled.html) to `rippled` version 0.80.0 or later.

 ## SusPay